MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/configure-and-manage-tvm.md

 [!include[Prerelease�information](prerelease.md)]

-This section guides you through the steps you need to take to configure Threat & Vulnerability Management's integration with Microsoft Intune or Microsoft System Center Configuration Manager (SCCM).
-It allows security administrators and IT administrators to collaborate seamlessly to remediate issues.
+This section guides you through the steps you need to take to configure Threat & Vulnerability Management's integration with Microsoft Intune or Microsoft System Center Configuration Manager (SCCM) for a seamless collaboration of issue remediation.

 ### Before you begin
 >[!IMPORTANT]